FIVE MOST SURPRISING FINDS

 They receive essentially nothing for the financial demands that follow.

-A young man can spend four years at a major university, generate millions of dollars in revenue for that university’s athletic program, and leave without anyone ever teaching him:
+A young man can spend four years at a major university, generate millions of dollars in revenue for that university’s athletic program, and leave without anyone ever teaching him the basics.

 Three point three years.
 That is the average NFL career — not the glamorous decade-plus of the stars whose names everyone knows.
 And in those three years, after taxes, agent fees, and the cost of maintaining the lifestyle that the culture and the industry demand, the actual retained wealth of an average NFL career is a fraction of the contract number that made the headlines on draft day.